The CIT funds capital improvement projects throughout Hillsborough County

 The CIT also made possible the construction of Raymond James Stadium, a facility owned by Hillsborough County.

-The Hillsborough County School Board receives 25% of CIT revenue, and the Tampa Sports Authority, which manages the stadium for the County, receives about $9 million annually for stadium debt service.
+Under the current CIT distribution the Hillsborough County School Board receives 25% of CIT revenue, and the Tampa Sports Authority, which manages the stadium for the County, receives about $9 million annually for stadium debt service.
 The remaining revenue is distributed to the Hillsborough County Board of County Commissioners (BOCC) and the three cities per the population-based State-Shared Half-Cent Sales Tax Formula.
 In 2024, the BOCC received 74.4% of the remaining revenue, while Tampa received 21.9%; Plant City received 2.2%; and Temple Terrace received 1.5%.

 Community Investment Tax Distribution through FY23b bar graph